cerner/terra-core/packages/terra-avatar/docs/facility.md

 # Facility

-The facility variant represents a location - it displays an image in a circular frame.
+The `Facility` variant represents a location - it displays an image in a circular frame.
 If an image is not provided, a fallback facility icon displays.
+The size scales based on its consuming component's `font-size`.
+To override this, utilize the `height` and `width` props.

 ## Getting Started